 A sneaky trick is to 'flavor' additives, which some brands endeavor to cover up, by simply naming them 'essences'.
 Essences or flavorings are still additives, and these can include vanilla or herbs used to alter or create a flavor.
 This is just artificial flavor, and another trick being presented to the tequila drinking community.
 Technically a barrel which has not been overused, will not need to have additives or essences.
 The reason caramel coloring is used, is to add a rich and darker color to make it appear that the aging was longer than it actually was.
 Often it is to 'balance' the batches in appearance, so they are the same color before blending.
 There are brands that have actually admitted to me that they use coloring to match each 'batch', so as to keep consistency between runs.
+This is called the rectification stage, before bottling.
 They blame us the consumer, as they say WE need to see the same color consistency each time we purchase a brand, and we would be 'alarmed' if it looked different.
 I don't agree, but if that's true, people need to start thinking differently.
 Blending of different barrels at the end before bottling, plays a major role in tequila making, and remember that although they use the barrels multiple times, they may also be blending with a fresh 'new' aged barrel of tequila as well, as this really is an art.
 Another tactic often used to fool the public into thinking that a particular tequila was aged longer or is richer, is to tint the bottle glass to a darkish or amber appearance.
 The tequila now will seem darker, and although it's still a dirty trick, if it has no additives in it, it’s still a lot better than paying extra money for a rested or aged tequila with fake colors and flavors added.

 Coloring and other additives usually go in after aging and before bottling.
 Is it ever abused?...
 I would say so, and it's up to your eyes and your pallet to decide.
 It's funny because if you were, or still are a whiskey/scotch, bourbon, cognac, or brandy drinker, I feel you are more likely to 'accept' overly oaky aromas and flavors as normal, as you enjoy this profile.
 Others who are more true to agave spirits, may not like that profile and would prefer a more agave forward presence.
 After all, taste is a personal and a subjective thing, but I wonder as so many 'crossover' drinkers are coming to aged tequilas, if many of these consumers fail to recognize their preference is for the familiar and pleasant flavors associated with oak, and have no problem accepting this, even if it's artificially colored and flavored.
 I'm sure the brands are well aware of this, which only makes the problem worse.
 I'm guessing many of these drinkers do not detect the taste of agave or try to, and it seems to take a backseat to the flavor of oak.
 To compensate for a light hue, it seems a large number of suppliers are placing caramel color into their aged reposado tequila or anejo tequila, although I know a good amount of quality brands, that although impossible to prove, appear not to use any additives, including colorings.
 This 'cutting corners' can reduce the quality of the tequila.
 I do believe it's safe to say that products made by the quality brands mentioned below on my favorites list, seem to be completely additive free.
 Charring could add smoke, or add some wood quality, but when you can taste a heavy presence of aging, like strong caramel or vanilla, and the color is dark and rich after only a short aging process..... you need to wonder about additives.